One of the best gifts you can give yourself? A spending plan that allows you to reach your goals. (And it doesn't have to hurt.)

 Look for ways to add more cash to the categories that matter most.
 Here’s where frugal hacks come in handy.
 Every dollar you don’t spend is a dollar that can be sent toward the future.
 See these Money Talks News articles for money-saving tactics:

-Weston suggests setting aside 10 percent of your salary for those post-work years.
+Weston suggests setting aside 10 percent of your salary for those retirement years.
 Yes, it will be tough.
 But this is the optimal time to start.

 “Ask any of your older co-workers if it gets any easier to save for retirement,” Weston says.